1995 Palo Verde, Arizona, derailment

-The 1995 Palo Verde derailment took place on October 9, 1995, when Amtrak's Sunset Limited was derailed by saboteurs near Palo Verde, Arizona on Southern Pacific Railroad tracks.
+The 1995 Palo Verde derailment took place on October 9, 1995, when Amtrak's Sunset Limited was derailed by terrorists near Palo Verde, Arizona on Southern Pacific Railroad tracks.
 Two locomotives, Amtrak GE P32-8BWH #511 leading and EMD F40PHR #398 trailing, and eight of twelve cars derailed, four of them falling 30 feet (9 m) off a trestle bridge into a dry river bed.
 Mitchell Bates, a sleeping car attendant, was killed.
 Seventy-eight people were injured, 12 of them seriously and 25 were hospitalized.

 Incident

-Four typewritten notes, attacking the ATF and the FBI for the 1993 Waco Siege, criticizing local law enforcement, and signed "Sons of the Gestapo", were found near the scene of the wreck, indicating that the train had been sabotaged.
+Four typewritten notes, attacking the ATF and the FBI for the 1993 Waco Siege, criticizing local law enforcement, and signed "Sons of the Gestapo", were found near the scene of the wreck, indicating that notes had been left nearby.
 All four notes were similar.
-Two of the notes were found by Neal Hallford, a passenger traveling from Oklahoma to San Diego.
+One of the notes was found by Neal Hallford, a passenger traveling from Oklahoma to San Diego.

 It was found that the rails had been shifted out of position to cause the derailment, but only after they had been connected with wires.
 This kept the track circuit closed, circumventing safety systems designed to warn locomotive engineers of track problems, and suggested that the saboteurs had a working knowledge of railroads.
 The attack was likened to the 1939 wreck of the City of San Francisco, in which a similar method killed 24 people.

 Following the incident, Amtrak President Thomas Downs told CNN that improved monitoring and security measures have greatly reduced the chances of a similar incident.